jaimytacovega/saloe/README.md

 It works seamlessly with Cloudflare Workers and Service Workers, and can also be used in Node or other server-side JavaScript environments.

+**Note:** `salo` is still under development, and version 1.0 is not ready yet.
+Expect changes and improvements as we work towards the initial release.

 ## Packages

 - [`@jaimytacovega/salo/router`](./src/router.js) - Manage web requests using URLPattern for route matching.